Historical records matching John Peter Russell

 1897 and 1898 Henri Matisse visited Belle Île.
 Russell introduced him to impressionism and to the work of van Gogh (who was relatively unknown at the time).
 Matisse's style changed radically, and he would later say "Russell was my teacher, and Russell explained colour theory to me."

 Russell's daughter, Madame Jeanne Jouve, known in Paris as a singer, has stated that he had built up a collection of impressionist works – Van Gogh, Gauguin, Émile Bernard, Guillaumin – which he intended to give to Australia, but none is known to have survived beyond his death.
 In 1907, Russell's wife Matiocco died in Paris.
 Grief-stricken, Russell buried her next to his home and destroyed 400 of his oils and watercolours.
 Auguste Rodin despaired at the destruction of "those marvels", and in one of his final letters to Russell, said "Your works will live, I am certain.
 One day you will be placed on the same level with our friends Monet, Renior, and Van Gogh."
 Russell returned to Sydney, where he later suffered a heart attack and died in 1930.

 Thea Proctor (1879–1966), a cousin of Russell prominent in Sydney art and society circles, did much to promote his work in her later years.

-He was also a lifelong friend of Tom Roberts, one of the main figures of the Australian Heidelberg School of impressionism.
+He was also a lifelong friend of Tom Roberts (possibly a relative), one of the main figures of the Australian Heidelberg School of impressionism.
 Russell wasn't directly involved in this movement, giving him the title "Australia's Lost Impressionist".